cosmastech/cosmastech.github.io/_posts/2026-07-22-ai-truisms.md

 ### Context is the current war
 Don't give too little context.
 Don't give too much context.
 Don't let the LLM get into the dumb zone by going past 30% of the context window.
 Compact.
 Don't compact, start a new session instead.
 Use hand-off docs.
 Don't use hand-off docs.

-### The value of agentic first development hasn't materialized
+### The value of agentic first development hasn't fully materialized
 Each new state-of-the-art model's cost-per-token exceeds the previous version substantially.
 The chickens will have to come home to roost eventually: be it layoffs or spending caps.

 #### Saying yes is easier, even when saying no is probably better